deejaygraham/deejaygraham.github.io/_posts/2015-01-07-building-github-pages-in-yosemite.markdown

 	xcode-select --install

 Agree to prompts and wait for it to finish.
+Before you jump into installing anything else, make sure you spend a couple of minutes opening the XCode tools.
+You will be asked to agree to a EULA before you can do anything else.
+If you miss this step, you will be asked to agree in the terminal and it's a bit more awkward to read pages and pages of text before "agreeing"!

 ## ...Ruby...